Kaitou786/kogito-cloud-operator/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/kiegroup/kogito-cloud-operator)](https://goreportcard.com/report/github.com/kiegroup/kogito-cloud-operator) [![CircleCI](https://circleci.com/gh/kiegroup/kogito-cloud-operator.svg?style=svg)](https://circleci.com/gh/kiegroup/kogito-cloud-operator)

-The Kogito Operator deploys [Kogito Runtimes](https://github.com/kiegroup/kogito-runtimes) services from source and all infrastructure requirements for the services, such as persistence with [Infinispan](https://infinispan.org/) and messaging with [Apache Kafka](https://kafka.apache.org/).
+The Kogito Operator deploys [Kogito Runtimes](https://github.com/kiegroup/kogito-runtimes) services from source and all infrastructure requirement for the services, such as persistence with [Infinispan](https://infinispan.org/) and messaging with [Apache Kafka](https://kafka.apache.org/).
 Kogito provides a command-line interface (CLI) that enables you to interact with the Kogito Operator for deployment tasks.

 For information about the Kogito Operator architecture and instructions for using the operator and CLI to deploy Kogito services and infrastructures, see the official [Kogito Documentation](https://docs.jboss.org/kogito/release/latest/html_single/#chap-kogito-deploying-on-openshift) page.